Wolfgang-Ernst, Prince of Ysenburg and Büdingen: Investigation

 As head of the family of the house Ysenburg and Büdingen, Wolfgang Ernst acts as director of the foundation "Präsenz zu Büdingen", owning two churches (including the Church of St. Mary) and the cemetery of Büdingen town.
 The foundation is obliged to conserve these buildings.
 During his tenure there were transfers of assets within which Wolfgang Ernst graduated in two properties agreements with himself.
 The Evangelical Church in Hesse and Nassau accused him of having acted to the detriment of the Foundation and in favor of the ailing family fortune and requested the President of the Government in Darmstadt in April 2012 to dismiss Wolfgang-Ernst as the foundation trustee.
 The prosecution of Gießen started investigations on grounds of a suspicion of infidelity.

 Honors and work

-In 2001 of Ysenburg and Büdingen got the Order of Merit of the Federal Republic of Germany (1st class) for his volunteer work.
-He is the president of the Foundation "Mathilden-Hospital", and engaged himself social in the Förderverein Collegium musicum in Mainz, in the direction of the club Freunde der Universität Mainz and he is the president of the EuropaChorAkademie.
+In 2001, Ysenburg and Büdingen was awarded the first class of the Order of Merit of the Federal Republic of Germany for his volunteer work.
+He is the president of the Foundation "Mathilden-Hospital", and engaged himself in the Förderverein Collegium musicum in Mainz, in the direction of the club Freunde der Universität Mainz.
+Ysenburg and Büdingen is president of the EuropaChorAkademie.
 In his AvD time he awarded the trophy of the German Grand Prix.